Taking care of your child’s skin, and keeping on top of it, is SO important when exposed to the sun.

 “So just the short, casual, exposure you get from your day is enough exposure for most people to get Vitamin D, even in the UK, and in the summer.

 Nikki also says people with darker skin, who are less at risk of skin cancer, should spend a tiny bit more time in the sun than those with paler skin – and that everyone should keep on top of their little one’s recommended Vitamin D supplements if they’re under the age of 5.

-This is a tricky one, as some nurseries and school actually will reapply sunscreen at lunchtime if they have your written permission to do.
-Of course, some just won’t as a rule.
+Some nurseries and schools will reapply sunscreen at lunchtime if they have your written permission to do so, but not all.
 Ask your school or nursery to make sure you know what their policy is.